09 Apr Optimal Salary 2019/2020

 - £41,368 per year (6 April to 5 April) or £3,447.33 per month, if on a salary of £8,632 per year.

-You must take account of any other income you receive and reduce the dividends accordingly if you want to remain below the higher rate tax threshold.
+You must take account of any other income you receive and reduce the dividends.
+If you want to remain below the higher rate tax threshold.

 4. Workplace pension:

-Please feel free to contact us if you have any question, or need further information.
+Please feel free to contact us if you have any questions, or need further information.